jessicalhoyer/logbook-database/README.md

 # logbook-database
-A personl project for my writing.
+A personal project for my writing.